 - 100 percent of CPE can be earned from writing articles for print in accounting publications

-If you are interested in reading the full CPE Standards, please click here.
+To read the full current CPE Standards, please click here.

 If you have questions regarding your CPA license or CPE requirements, please contact the Missouri State Board of Accountancy at (573) 751-0012.

 Effective June 30, 2005, auditors performing work under generally accepted government auditing standards (GAGAS) should complete every two years:

 - At least 80 hours of CPE that directly enhances the auditors’ professional proficiency to perform audits or attestation engagements, with a minimum of 20 hours in any one year of the two-year period

 - At least 24 of the 80 hours of CPE should be in subjects directly related to the government auditing, the government environment, or the specific environment in which the audited entity operates

 EXCEPTION: Auditors performing work under GAGAS who are only involved in performing field work, but are not involved in planning, directing or reporting on the audit or attestation engagement, and who charge less than 20 percent of their time annually to GAGAS audits and attestation engagements, should complete every two years:

 At least 24 hours of CPE in subjects and topics directly related to the government auditing, the government environment, or the specific environment in which the audited entity operates, but are exempt from the remainder of the 80-hour CPE requirement